mebaidoo/miRNA-Genomic-Distribution/README.md

 # miRNA Chromosome Distribution Analysis

-This project analyzes the distribution of microRNAs (miRNAs) across chromosomes in multiple organisms.
-The goal is to investigate whether miRNA distribution is proportional to chromosome size, or if certain chromosomes are enriched with miRNAs, and also to identify any pattern between organisms.
+This project analyzes the distribution of **microRNAs** (miRNAs) across chromosomes in multiple organisms.

+## Overview

+miRNAs are small, non-coding RNA molecules that play a crucial role in regulating gene expression at the post-transcriptional level.
+By binding to target messenger RNAs (mRNAs), they can **suppress translation** or lead to mRNA degradation, thereby influencing numerous biological processes.
+Studying the distribution of miRNAs across chromosomes can offer insights into genomic organization, evolutionary patterns, and regions that might play key roles in gene regulation.
+This project explores whether miRNA distribution is random or correlated with chromosome size and differs between organisms.

 ## Organisms Analyzed